Last Updated on June 6, 2022

 Here are the events that you need to plan for:

-- The Avett Brothers at Greensboro Coliseum Complex in Greensboro
+- The Avett Brothers New Year’s Eve Show in Charlotte

-- Jeff Dye at the Comedy Zone in Charlotte (December 30 to January 2)
+- Jon Reep at the Comedy Zone in Charlotte

 - NYE Celebration at Union Station in Raleigh

-- New Year’s Eve Extravaganza at Appalachian Ski Mountain in Blowing Rock
+- New Year’s Eve Celebration at Appalachian Ski Mountain in Blowing Rock

 - New Year’s Noon at the Children’s Museum of Wilmington